kjb957/aws_terraform/README.md

 * The portal app once fronted by a LB could be hosted in a private network.
 * In Security Groups could define source as being other security group object.
 Currently using VPC subnet.
 * Scaling Policy bug within Terraform for setting ALBRequestCountPerTarget.
-* Use Elasticache for solving slow hardware response time.
+* Use Elasticache for solving slow hardware response time, see example of using Redis as a cache below.
 * A /test/ route was added to the portal app for manual testing and also as a keep alive health check for the LB.
 * A similar route can be added to the hardware app that will send a response for a keep alive health check if fronted by an LB.